whatissimondoing/CoG-BART/README.md

 ## Acknowledgement

-Some code of this project is referenced from [TodKat](https://github.com/something678/TodKat) and [DialogXL](https://github.com/shenwzh3/DialogXL).
+Some code of this project are referenced from [TodKat](https://github.com/something678/TodKat) and [DialogXL](https://github.com/shenwzh3/DialogXL).
 We thank their open source materials for contribution to this task.